The following Local Government guidance note provides comprehensive and up to date legal information covering:

-If for whatever reason a developer fails to meet its obligations in an agreement entered into or binding on it under section 106 of the Town and Country Planning Act 1990 (TCPA 1990) (referred to as a planning obligation/section 106 agreement), the relevant local planning authority (LPA) can take action to enforce the performance of the obligations in the section 106 agreement, as set out further in this Practice Note.
+If, for any reason, a developer fails to meet its obligations in an agreement entered into or binding on it under section 106 of the Town and Country Planning Act 1990 (TCPA 1990) (referred to as a planning obligation/section 106 agreement), the relevant local planning authority (LPA) can take action to enforce the performance of the obligations in the section 106 agreement, as set out further in this Practice Note.

 As soon as a developer realises that it is unable to meet obligations in a section 106 agreement it should liaise with the LPA and seek to discharge or modify the obligation.
 For example, it could seek to reduce a required contribution or negotiate a later trigger date for payment.
 See Practice Note: Renegotiating planning obligations.